 On April 2, 2009, the Company and its lenders amended the lending agreements to revise the EBITDA and leverage covenants, eliminate the fixed charge coverage ratio for the five quarters beginning January 5, 2009 and increase the interest rate by 200 to 300 basis points.
 On August 4, 2009, a further amendment was obtained, effectively extending the terms of the April agreement to July 2010.
 On May 18, 2010, the Company and its lenders signed an amendment to extend the repayment schedule and the term of the debt agreement to August 2013, to reset the EBITDA and leverage covenants, to eliminate the fixed charge coverage ratio covenant, and to reduce interest rates.
-The revolving line of credit bears interest at prime to prime plus 1%, the term loan to EDC bears interest at LIBOR plus 2.5% to 3.5%, and the term loan to Wells Fargo bore interest at LIBOR plus 3% to 4%, depending on the achievement of financial performance levels as specified in the debt agreement.
+On August 3, 2011, the Company and its lenders amended the debt agreement to revise the EBITDA covenant for the trailing twelve month period ending June 30, 2012.
+In the event that the EBITDA covenant for the 2012 fiscal year is not reset in writing by June 30, 2012, a minimum fixed charge coverage ratio covenant is to become applicable.
+The revolving line of credit bears interest at prime to prime plus 1%, the term loan to EDC bears interest at LIBOR plus 2.5% to 3.5 %, and the term loan to Wells Fargo bore interest at LIBOR plus 3% to 4%, depending on the achievement of financial performance levels as specified in the debt agreement.